OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 * **Mary Agnes:** Data in journalism as *starting place* for stories that might otherwise have been missed.
 * **Dennis:** A reminder that technology is not objective.
 Different metrics used to quantify and explain data can create bias.

 When asked by audience member [Dan Bernardic](https://twitter.com/bernardic) about what all this means for the average citizen, I tried to express what I see as the importance of Open Government.
 That government accountability isn't something that comes pre-packaged with a democracy.
-We the citizens are the accountants but an account needs their spreadsheets. ;)
+We the citizens are the accountants, but accountants need their spreadsheets. ;)

 ## Second Half: Meeting the Makers